Date: September 2021 - January 2022

 Students enjoyed building up their bubble with other students

-In the evaluation test that involved four neuro-typical students and one student with ADHD, all students found the final design to be useful for focusing on their assignments.
+In the evaluation test that involved 7 neuro-typical students and 3 student with ADHD, all students found the final design to be useful for focusing on their assignments.
 Also, it was seen that they constructed the partitions with other classmates.
 This collaboration made them feel connected with each other.